 - where clear enunciation or visibility of your mouth is essential

 - Anyone removing a mask for one of these reasons should maintain 1.5m distance from others wherever possible.

 - QR Code will be used at all ANHF workplaces.
 Please note that this is a new mandatory requirement by NSW Health for all workplaces to assist speedy contact tracing.
 We ask for your cooperation to register your entry and exit time of the location using the QR Code.
 The data will be collected by Service NSW for the Health authority to trace and contact you should there be a concern on potential contact with a confirmed case.

 Updates to Public Health Orders

 There have been several recent updates to Public Health Orders.
 More information on the Public Health Orders and restrictions is available.

 We appreciate your understanding that we may have to amend our measures timely in response to the urgent directive from the NSW Health.
 We will contact all affected consumers, residents, relatives or staff directly as required.

 ANHF Senior Management

-- You are waiting for COVID-testing result;
+- are waiting for a COVID-19 test result.

 Chief Executive Officer